dreger/audaciousfox.net/_posts/articles/2014-12-12-budgeting.md

 - Internet
 - Summer vacation 2015

 Notice the mixture of month-to-month (eating out, groceries, fun) and long-term (summer vacation, car repairs) expenses.
-Also think about how bills (cell phones, internet) will be relatively consistent from month-to-month, while things like car repairs can vary in cost.
+Also think about how bills (cell phones, Internet) will be relatively consistent from month-to-month, while things like car repairs can vary in cost.

 ## Categorizing transactions